RedMadRobot/state-delegator/docs/loading-state-delegate.md

 ...
 ```

 This can lead to errors.
 If you look at the [documentation](https://developer.android.com/guide/components/fragments#Creating), you will see that `onCreateView()` called again when the fragment returns to layout from the back stack.
-Which means state `screenState` will point out to the old view.
+Which means `screenState` will point out to the old view.
 Use `lateinit` and re-create `LoadingStateDelegate` every time in the component lifecycle methods.